 One of the oldest and largest sports clubs in Hong Kong, The Royal Hong Kong Yacht Club provides comprehensive courses that cover everything from basic sailing skills to rowing, paddling, racing and more.
 Take advantage of the warmer weather and enjoy being out on the open sea – you can choose flexible dates based on your schedule.

 26 Coaching’s team is made up of experienced and qualified triathlon (running, swimming and cycling) specialists and offers youth programmes that cover running, aquathlon, biking and development.
 Ideal if your youngster or teen has plenty of energy!
-The Youth Coaching caters for kids aged 6 to 18 who want to get involved in either track athletics or triathlon/multisport disciplines.
+The Youth Coaching caters for kids aged 6 to 18 years who want to get involved in either track athletics or triathlon/multisport disciplines.
 You can book an individual or multiple session, or a training squad.

-Winners of this year’s contact for details)!courses are set within a dynamic and immersive environment with real-world settings (think a mini supermarket, fire station and even an airport!) – your kids won’t be able to resist getting stuck in!
+Want your little ones to get a head start on their Mandarin classes and have fun at the same time?
+Look at what Mini Mandarins has to offer.
+All extracurricular programmes here are run in small groups of four to six children, giving maximum attention from the experienced native Mandarin-speaking teachers.
+The classes here are set within a dynamic and immersive environment with real-world settings (think a mini supermarket, fire station and even an airport!).
 The situational teaching method, which integrates learning, play and exercise, allows children to study with a relaxed and enjoyable setting, exactly what you want when learning a new skill.

 Alliance Française’s extracurricular activities are taught in French in order to maximise exposure and give kids and teens the opportunity to discover the culture and really practice speaking the language.
 Courses complement school curriculums, with new activities and resources implemented so your child can put into practice what they’ve learnt at school, work around their difficulties and extend their knowledge of French.